 - Place mixing bowl and can of coconut milk in the refrigerator overnight.

-- Add a dollop of whipped cream on each muffin, and sprinkle a little bit of your cinnamon/sugar on top.
+- Place the bowl of whipped cream in the refrigerator for 20 minutes and then beat again right before using it on muffins.
+Add a dollop of whipped cream on each muffin, and sprinkle a little bit of your cinnamon/sugar on top.
 Enjoy!

 - Muffin pan